Description of the HTTP API

 Input parameters: (SCS cookie), statistics format (JSON or CSV)

-Result of successful execution: the ScanStat object (if JSON format is selected), (SCS cookie)
+Result of successful execution: the ScanStat object (if the JSON format is selected), (SCS cookie)

-If CSV format is selected, a table whose columns correspond to the fields the ScanStat is returned.
+If the CSV format is selected, a table which columns correspond to the fields of the ScanStat object is returned.

 {